Up to 60% off sofas & mattresses — limited‑time deals.

 • For a lounge feel, lean the back slightly and keep the seat depth generous.

-Construct the back frame as a unit:
+Build the back as a unit:

 Step 5: Add arms (optional) and finish the details